Wolverine971/9takes/src/blog/enneagram/enneagram-criticisms.md

 </details>
 <details>
   <summary class="accordion">"Identifying one's own Enneagram type can be quite subjective, which may lead to inaccurate or inconsistent results."</summary>
   <div class="panel" style="margin: 16px 0"><p>Yes, self-typing is a subjective process.
 However, this process can also offer an invaluable opportunity for self-reflection, introspection, and personal growth, even if the identified type isn't 100% accurate.
 Over time your sense of self can become clearer as you uncover your core motivations and fears.
-Here is a <a href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type">guide for determining your enneagram type.</a></p></div>
+Here is a <a href="/blog/enneagram/beginners-guide-to-determining-your-enneagram-type">guide for determining your Enneagram type.</a></p></div>
   <!-- Perhaps, implementing a more comprehensive and guided questionnaire could help users accurately identify their Enneagram type. -->
 </details>
 <details>